In this Guide

 Which Golf Rangefinder is Best for You?

-The rangefinder that topped our list was the Bushnell Tour Z6.
-Among the models we looked at, we thought this was the best in terms of value.
-The mid-range price point of the Tour Z6, when balanced against the accuracy, speed, clarity, make for a great buy for the average buyer.
+The clear winner for the average buyer is the Bushnell Tour Z6.
+Among the models we’ve reviewed to date, we think this is easily the best in terms of value.
+The mid-range price point of the Tour Z6, combined with against the accuracy, speed, clarity of the equipment, make for a great buy for the average buyer.
+It’s not quite as flawless or powerful as the Pro X7, but the Tour Z6 goes well beyond what most golfers actually need, at a price most players can afford.

-If you’re willing to spend a little extra, however, you should invest in the Bushnell Pro X7.
+If you’re willing to spend a little extra, and are an ambitious player, you should consider the Bushnell Pro X7.
 Often referred to as “the most powerful rangefinder” available right now, the Pro X7 has cemented its reputation as the model of choice for PGA golfers.
 For golfers want top-of-the-line equipment, the Pro X7 is a must-have.
+It’s more powerful and more precise than the Tour Z6, even if it’s overkill for the average weekender.
+You’ll need to be able to afford it first, but if you can, we see no reason whatsoever to settle for the excellent Tour Z6 when you could have the phenomenal Pro X7.

-Alternatively, you may be looking for something on the lower end of the price spectrum.
-For beginners or golfers with a smaller budget for gear, the TecTecTec VPRO500 is a solid choice that many golfers swear by.
+While the Bushnell’s are our clear favorites right now, we know they’re relatively costly.
+With that in mind, we want to recommend the VPRO500 to those may be looking for something on the lower end of the price spectrum.
+It’s an excellent choice for beginners or golfers with a smaller budget for gear. the TecTecTec VPRO500 is a solid unit with a respectable range that many golfers swear by.
 With all of the quality, range and accuracy contained in this unit, the VPRO500 is a high-quality bargain pick.
+However, if you’re a more ambitious player, or semi-professional, this one might not pack the punch or precision you crave.

-Golf rangefinders are usually oriented towards performance on the links, but golfing isn’t the only field for which rangefinders are useful.
+Golf rangefinders are usually oriented towards performance on the green, but golfing isn’t the only field for which rangefinders are useful.
 Check out our Top Laser Rangefinders page for our favorite multipurpose models.
+We’ll show you how to find the best models for hunting as well as lots of other outdoor recreational activities!

 For more high-performance golfing rangefinders, or to check out how our picks stack up against the competition, head over to the Amazon Best Sellers page.